PoisotLab/ms_ncbitaxonomy_softwarenote/README.md

 riverine fishes: European chub, *Cyprinus cephalus*, *Leuciscus cephalus*, *Squalius cephalus*.
-All are the same species (*S. cephalus*), referred to as one of the vernacular (European chub) and two formerly accepted names now classified as synonyms (but still present in the litterature).
+All are the same species (*S. cephalus*), referred to as one of the vernacular (European chub) and two formerly accepted names now classified as synonyms (but still present in the literature).
 A simple estimate of diversity based on the user-supplied names would give $n=4$ species, when there is in fact only one.
 Some cases can be more difficult to catch; for example, the species *Isoetes minima* is frequently mentionned as *Isœtes